batramahek/ShopVerse/README.md

 The backend automatically creates all necessary tables on startup.
 Make sure MySQL is running and the database is configured in `backend/src/main/resources/application.properties`.

-## Contributing

-1. Make changes in the appropriate directory (backend/ or frontend/)
-2. Test your changes
-3. Update relevant documentation
-4. Commit and push your changes

 ## License